True North Kitchen

 Instructions

-• Make the Tangzhong: Combine water, milk and flour in a medium saucepan.
+• Make the tangzhong: Combine water, milk and flour in a medium saucepan.
 Whisk until combined and no lumps remain.
-Place saucepan over medium heat and cook mixture, whisking constantly, until it thickens, about 1-2 minutes.
+Place the saucepan over medium heat and cook mixture, whisking constantly, until it thickens, about 1-2 minutes.
 Set aside to cool.

-• Make the Dough: While the tangzhong is cooling, begin preparing the rest of the ingredients for the dough.
-Combine yeast, cardamom (if using), salt, sugar and flour in the bowl of a stand mixer.
-Whisk briefly by hand to combine.
+• Make the dough: While the tangzhong cools, begin preparing the rest of the ingredients for the dough.
+Whisk the yeast, cardamom, salt, sugar and flour in a medium bowl.
+Set aside.

-• Attach the dough hook to the mixer.
-Add melted and cooled butter, milk, egg and the cooled tangzhong (it can be slightly warm to the touch) to the dry ingredients.
-Mix on medium low until fully combined.
+• Attach the dough hook or roller to the mixer.
+Add melted and cooled butter, milk, egg, egg yolk and the cooled tangzhong (it can be slightly warm to the touch) to the mixing bowl.
+Mix on medium low until combined.
+Add the dry ingredients to the wet and mix until the dough just comes together.

 • Increase mixer speed to medium and knead mixture for 3-4 minutes or until dough is slightly tacky but not sticky and clears the side of the bowl.
 It's okay if it's sticking to the bottom of the bowl slightly.
 Add an extra tablespoon of flour as necessary if your dough seems too sticky.
 You can also mix and knead the dough by hand but it will take longer, more like 8-10 minutes.

-• Cover bowl with plastic wrap and allow the dough to rise for an hour to an hour and a half or until 1 ½ or 2 times its original size.
+• Cover the bowl with plastic wrap and allow the dough to rise for about 2 hours or until it is 1 ½ or 2 times its original size.
 The time will largely depend on the temperature of your kitchen.

 • Once the dough has risen, preheat the oven to 350 degrees.
 Line two baking sheets with parchment paper.
 Remove the dough from the bowl and place it onto a clean, unfloured countertop.
-Using a rolling pin, roll the dough until it is about half an inch thick.
-Cut circles out of the dough using a 3 inch biscuit cutter.
-Place the buns on the prepared baking sheets leaving 2 inches of space between each bun.
-Cover and let the buns rise for 30 minutes at room temperature.
-(Feel free to gather the scraps and roll them a second time to cut out more buns).
+Divide the dough into 12 equally sized pieces.
+Form each piece into a loose ball and flatten so that it is a puck shape that is about ¾ inch thick.
+Cover and let the buns rise for 40 minutes at room temperature.

 Nutrition